Olivier443/AQI/README.md

 Creating a user account is optional.
 However, it is giving the possibility to the user to save and edit the data he decided to save (to be further developed).

 ## Encryption - bcrypt
-To be added to the authentication process.
+bcrypt has been chosend to hash the passwords.

 ## Database - mongoDB
 https://www.mongodb.com/